JzHuai0108/cascaded_pgo/README.md

 # densify_poses
+Given consecutive poses obtained by a drifting odometer, and sparse key poses obtained by an optimization backend, densify the sparse poses with the dense consecutive odometry poses, by using a pose graph optimization on SE3.
+The output poses will use the world frame of the sparse key poses.
+The original world frame of the dense odometry poses does not affect the final trajectory.

-Depends on ceres solver which is wrapped in ceres_catkin.
+This program depends on ceres solver which is wrapped in ceres_catkin.

 # Build